ml4sts/open-humanities/episodes/16-what-is-myst.md

 ::::: callout
-If your port `3000` was already occupied you might get a different number
+If your port `3000` was already occupied you might get a different number e.g. 3001 or 3002
 :::::

 ### What did this do?
-Firstly we notice that the files in the directory got increased by 1.
-The new file is called myst.yml as mentioned by the output from the command we ran.
+Firstly we notice that the files in the directory increased.

+- the first new file is called `myst.yml` as mentioned by the output from the command we ran.
+- another is `.gitignore`
+- there is also a new folder `_build/`

 If we opened the webpage using the link above we see somthing like this